-Recognize a preposition when you see one.
+Recognize a preposition when you find one.

-The puppy is on the floor.
+The puppy is

-The puppy is in the trash can.
+The puppy is

-The puppy is beside the phone.
+The puppy is

 At midnight, Jill craved mashed potatoes with grape jelly.